7 biggest lottery jackpots in US history

-Someone in the U.S. may stand to win a hefty chunk of change this week, right on the heels of a new year.
+Someone in the U.S. may stand to win a hefty chunk of change this week.

 According to NBC News, the chances of winning have become slimmer for the Mega Millions.
 After recent changes, the odds of winning decreased from 1 in 258.9 million to around 1 in 302.6 million.
 However, officials say these changes will create higher jackpots.